U40: Montessori for the Future Summit

 Event OrganizerAMS and AMI/USA

-The American Montessori Society (AMS) and Association Montessori International / United States of America (AMI/USA) are thrilled to announce the U40: Montessori for the Future Summit.
+The American Montessori Society (AMS) and Association Montessori International of the United States (AMI/USA) are thrilled to announce the U40: Montessori for the Future Summit.

 Join a diverse cohort of Montessori educators under 40 who are members of AMS and/or connected to Montessori through AMI/USA.
 These critical thinkers and creatives are committed to exploring and researching, value collaboration and diverse perspectives, and exchange knowledge to craft innovative approaches for the future of Montessori education.
 Participants will experience an immersive program to impact the Montessori Movement and work to improve how we think about how teachers are recruited, what teachers need to know to be successful with the ever-changing demands, and how to bolster teacher retention.
 Other ideas for exploration may arise from the initial work and will be incorporated as well.